Together offers support for three different types of mentorship programs, that broadly fit into two categories: 1-on-1 Programs, and Group Programs.

 - Evergreen programs have continuous registration, and users can register whenever they choose.

-- Evergreen programs are always open to new pairings, users can start new and/or additional pairings whenever they choose.
+- Evergreen programs are always open to new matches, users can start new and/or additional matches whenever they choose.

 - Evergreen programs will have users matching and rematching with a mentee/mentor at any point, as long as they have the availability to do so.

-- Pairing Processes Available: User-led with Approval or User-led without approval
+- Matching Processes Available: User-led with Approval or User-led without approval

 - Evergreen programs allow for peer mentorship and reverse mentorship